When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Toy cars.

 Does your little one love cars?
-Turn it into an interactive game by cutting out a slot in a cardboard box.
-Let your little one drive the car along the box before dropping it into the hole.
-This activity is fantastic for encouraging pretend play, building small hand muscles, and working on independent play.
+Turn it into an interactive game by cutting a slot in a cardboard box.
+Let your little one drive the car along the “road” before dropping it into the hole (the garage).
+This simple setup encourages pretend play and works on object permanence.

 What You’ll Need